DICOM 101 and Exploring the Data

 DICOM (Digital Imaging and Communications in Medicine) is an internationally accepted standard of formats and protocols for viewing, storing, retrieving and sharing digital medical images and associated data.
 It defines how data is transferred across networks, how it is structured, stored onto media, as well as details about compression, security, display and more.
 We’ll be focussing on DICOM in its context as an imaging file format.
 It is often the end usable format that is produced by medical imaging devices (e.g. MRI machines, ultrasounds, etc).

-A DICOM object (such as an instance encoded and stored in a .dcm file) is a set of data elements that describe a physical entity (e.g. an MRI, radiograph, CT slice, plan, etc).
+A DICOM object (such as an instance encoded and stored in a file that often has the extension .dcm at the end) is a set of data elements that describe a physical entity (e.g. an MRI, radiograph, CT slice, plan, etc).
 Each data element is a unit of information with defined datatype and structure (e.g patient name, slice thickness, acquisition time).
 Standard elements are indexed by a numeric tag and name.
 You can see a list of tags and their names in the DICOM standard and on resources online.
 An important distinction is between public tags that are well defined by the DICOM standard, and private tags that can be used to store additional information.
 Private elements have the first part of their tag (i.e. the group number) as odd.
 We need to be aware of private tags as they can contain useful information we wish to keep, or PHI that we need to remove.

 The image below shows a visual representation of what a DICOM file contains: